 Your e-Commerce brand needs a clear positioning

-The marketing process of segmentation, targeting and positioning helps you identify different segments of the market who share common needs.
-It helps you decide which of those segments to focus on.
-And then, it forms the start of building your brand identity, as you define your market position through your positioning strategy.
+The segmentation, targeting and positioning process helps identify different segments of the market with shared needs.
+It helps you decide which segments to focus on.
+And then, it’s the first step in building your brand identity, as you define your positioning.

-The positioning process defines who your customer is, their needs and the unique benefit your product or service will offer.
-But, it also defines who your competitors are through the setting of the Frame of Reference.
+The positioning process defines your target customer, their needs and the unique benefit your brand will offer.
+It also defines your competitive set through the the Frame of Reference.

-While it may seem like there are hundreds, if not thousands of potential competitive strategies to choose from, the work of Michael Porter suggests that if you look at them from a high level, most fall into one of three approaches.
+While it may seem like there are hundreds of potential competitive strategies to choose from, the work of Michael Porter suggests if looked at from a high level, there’s really only 3 main approaches.

-We first covered these three generic strategies back in our article on price discounting.
+We first covered these 3 generic strategies back in our article on price discounting.
 But, in actual fact, price is only part of the outcome of this approach to strategy.
-These strategies affect much more, including your product, price and place choices in the marketing plan.
+These strategies affect much more, including your product, price and place choices in the marketing mix.

 The first of these is cost leadership, where the business decides to “go large”.
-It aims for scale, so that it can keep costs down by buying the materials it needs to produce in bulk.
-Or if a service led business, it automates and scales the processes it needs, so that the cost per interaction with the customer is kept low.
+It aims for scale, so it can keep costs down by buying the materials it needs to produce in bulk.
+Or if a service led business, it automates and scales the processes it needs, so the cost per customer interaction stays low.

 Brands who follow this strategy aim for mass appeal, with a broad range of benefits.

-With this approach, your brand only attracts consumers who really value the specific benefit you offer.
+With this approach, your brand only attracts customers who really value the specific benefit you offer.
 So, your “universe” of potential customers will be smaller than the mass appeal approach of cost leaders.

-But, those consumers who value the benefit, will feel more strongly about the brand that offers the benefit.
-They will be willing to pay a premium for it.
+But, those customers who value the benefit, will feel more strongly about the brand which offers it.
+They’ll be willing to pay a premium for it.
 And, they’ll be much more loyal.

 What do Porter’s strategies mean for e-Commerce?

-And the reason we did that, is that you can look at those three strategies to help you find your own e-Commerce competitive advantage.
+And the reason we did that, is you can use these strategies to help you find your own e-Commerce competitive advantage.

 For e-Commerce, the cost leadership approach is best suited to “generalist” stores with a wide range of products and the ability to keep costs and prices low.
 It usually requires higher level of initial investment to attract a wide range of customers.

-Focus differentiation in e-Commerce means you need you to work out what exactly it is that you can offer as a specific benefit, ahead of any of your competitors.
+Focus differentiation in e-Commerce means you need you to work out what exactly it is you can offer as a specific benefit, ahead of your competitors.

-And niche positioning, takes that to another level where you need to find something unique to offer, that cannot be copied by your competitors.
+And niche positioning, takes that to another level where you need to find something unique to offer, which can’t be copied by competitors.

 Your choice of e-Commerce channel

-For market-places, particularly options like Etsy, niche positions may be your choice of e-Commerce competitive advantage.
-You can create specific and individual products that are hard to copy.
+For marketplaces, particularly options like Etsy, niche positions may be your choice of e-Commerce competitive advantage.
+You can create specific and individual products which are hard to copy.

-For print on demand though, you only really have control over the design that goes on the products, not the actual products and delivery itself.
-So, in this case, your design and brand identity (which we’ll come on to in a second) is what drives focussed differentiation.
+For print on demand (POD) though, you only really have control over the design that goes on the products, not the actual products and delivery itself.
+When you sell via POD, your design and brand identity drives focussed differentiation.

 With online retailers, you have the option of any of these competitive strategies.
-But your actual e-Commerce competitive advantage is pretty much in the hands of the retailer.
+But your actual e-Commerce competitive advantage is mostly in the hands of the retailer.

 Where you actually have the most opportunity is when you set up your own online store.
-As we cover in our article on online store benefits, with your own online store, you have the most control over what you do.
-You can choose any of these three strategies.
-And that choice then flows though into your online store business model.
+As per our online store benefits article, with your own online store, you have the most control over what you do.
+You can choose any of these 3 strategies.
+Which you choose then shapes your online store business model.

 Your brand positioning is a key part of your e-Commerce competitive advantage.
-But to make the biggest impact, it needs to connect and drive your brand identity.
+To make the biggest impact, it needs to consistently reinforce your brand identity.

-As we cover the process to create brand identity elsewhere, we won’t repeat the process here.
+As we cover the process to create brand identity elsewhere, we won’t repeat it here.
 But for this article, we wanted to call out one specific element of brand identity that’s super important for e-Commerce.
 And that’s the need to be distinctive.

-Which means for your brand to capture online shoppers attention, and to persuade them to buy, you can’t be a “Me 2” offer.
-That approach just doesn’t work.
-You need to look at key touchpoints where you interact with consumers and make them distinctive.
+If you want to grab attention online, you can’t be a “Me 2”.
+That just doesn’t work.
+You need to look at where you interact with customers and make those interactions distinctive.

 This means your advertising needs to stand out.
 Your online store website might start from a standardised template, but you should look for ways to make it seem more distinctive and stand out.
 That can be both “front-end” in terms of the design style and tone of voice you use.
-But it can also be “back-end”, in terms of how you manage the order to delivery process.
+But it can also be “back-end” e.g. how you manage the order to delivery process.

-Your online store brand is what your target audience will notice and remember.
-So, to build your e-Commerce competitive advantage, make sure you take the time to build that distinct and relevant identity for your brand.
+Your online store brand is what your target audience notice and remember.
+To build your e-Commerce competitive advantage, you need to build a distinct and relevant identity for your brand.